Duijndam-Dev/TopoLib/Readme.md

 #### 6	Current status

-At present, TopoLib is still Work-in-Progress.
-Not all classes/functions from SharpProj have yet been implemented, and the Ribbon Interface to set persistent library variables has not been fully completed.
+As of **12 May 2022**, the first release of TopoLib has been [published](https://www.duijndam.dev/download/geolib-2021-11-10/) on my website.
+Nearly all functions from SharpProj have yet been implemented, and the Excel Ribbon Interface provides access to various settings, commands, dialogs and a wizard.

-But overall, the Add-In is already very functional; after all, as an end-user you want to convert coordinates from `(lat, long)` to `(x, y)` and the like.
+Despite the vast number of routines, the core functionality of the Add-In is very straight forward; after all, as an end-user you just want to convert a list of coordinates from CRS-source to CRS-target.
 For this to happen, you need effectively **just one call**:

 `=TL.cct.ApplyForward($F$89,$F$90,$B112:$C112)`

 This will transform the coordinates you provided in `$B112:$C112`to new coordinates using the source Coordinate Reference System (CRS) defined in `$F$89` and the target CRS defined in `$F$90`.
 That is all there is to it !

-The following is planned:

-- Complete CCT (Coordinate Conversion and Transformation) functionality
-- Complete CRS (Coordinate Reference System) functionality
-- Complete Ribbon interface to handle persistent library settings

 #### 7	Finally